wmmae/wmma_extension/README.md

 without using extra shared memory.

-**Caution!!**
+> [!NOTE]

-WMMA API does not have backward compatibility.
+> WMMA API does not have backward compatibility.
-Please specify an appropriate virtual architecture for real GPU when you use this library.
+> Please specify an appropriate virtual architecture for real GPU when you use this library.
-For instance, a program which is compiled with `-arch=sm_70` may not work correctly on Ampere GPUs.
+> For instance, a program which is compiled with `-arch=sm_70` may not work correctly on Ampere GPUs.

 ## Requirements
 - CUDA (10.2 or later)